1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches

-1.5 cm
+1.3 cm

-{\bf Abstract:} We apply the geometrical supervariable approach to derive the appropriate {\it quantum} Becchi-Rouet-Stora-Tyutin (BRST) and anti-BRST symmetries for the toy model of a free scalar relativistic particle by exploiting the {\it classical} reparameterization symmetry of {\it this} theory.
-The supervariable approach leads to the derivation of an (anti-)BRST invariant Curci-Ferrari (CF)-type restriction which is the hallmark of a quantum theory (discussed within the framework of BRST formalism).
-We derive the conserved and off-shell nilpotent (anti-)BRST charges and prove their absolute anticommutativity property by using the virtues of CF-type restriction of our present theory.
-We establish the sanctity of the existence of CF-type restriction (i) by considering the (anti-)BRST symmetries for the coupled (but equivalent) Lagrangians, and (ii) by proving the symmetry invariance of the Lagrangians within the framework of supervariable approach.
-We capture the off-shell nilpotency and absolute anticommutativity of the conserved (anti-)BRST charges within the framework of (anti-)chiral supervariable approach (ACSA) to BRST formalism.
-One of the novel observations of our present endeavor is the derivation of CF-type restriction by using the {\it modified} Bonora-Tonin (BT) supervariable approach (while deriving the (anti-)BRST symmetries for the target spacetime and/or momenta variables) {\it and} by symmetry considerations of the Lagrangians of the theory.
-The rest of the (anti-)BRST symmetries for the other variables of our theory are derived by using the ACSA to BRST formalism.
+{\bf Abstract:} We apply the supervariable approach to derive the proper {\it quantum} Becchi-Rouet-Stora-Tyutin (BRST) and anti-BRST symmetries for the 1D diffeomorphism invariant model of a free scalar relativistic particle by exploiting the infinitesimal {\it classical} reparameterization (i.e. 1D diffeomorphism) symmetry of {\it this} theory.
+We derive the conserved and off-shell nilpotent (anti-)BRST charges and prove their absolute anticommutativity property by using the virtues of Curci-Ferrari (CF)-type restriction of our present theory.
+We establish the sanctity of the existence of CF-type restriction (i) by considering the (anti-)BRST symmetry transformations of the coupled (but equivalent) Lagrangians, and (ii) by proving the symmetry invariance of the Lagrangians within the framework of supervariable approach.
+We capture the nilpotency and absolute anticommutativity of the conserved (anti-)BRST charges within the framework of (anti-)chiral supervariable approach (ACSA) to BRST formalism.
+One of the novel observations of our present endeavor is the derivation of CF-type restriction by using the {\it modified} Bonora-Tonin (BT) supervariable approach (while deriving the (anti-)BRST symmetries for the {\it target} spacetime and/or momenta variables) {\it and} by symmetry considerations of the Lagrangians of the theory.
+The rest of the (anti-)BRST symmetries, for the other variables, are derived by using the {\it newly} proposed ACSA.
+We also demonstrate the existence of CF-type restriction in the proof of absolute anticommutativity of the (anti-)BRST charges.

 1.5cm

 PACS numbers: 11.15.-q; 12.20.-m; 11.30.Ph; 02.20.+b